-The following table defines the main features of the Proposed and Reference Buildings to be used in the simulation model to assess the associated energy consumption and greenhouse gas emissions.
-The information in this section shall be read in conjunction with the supplementary definitions contained in Section 0.
+The following table defines the main features of the Proposed and Reference Projects to be used in the simulation model to assess the associated energy consumption and greenhouse gas emissions.
+For Green Star - Interiors projects some of these features may not be relevant where they are outside the control of the fitout works and do not solely serve the fitout, refer to the Greenhouse Gas Emissions credit for further information.

+The information in this section shall be read in conjunction with the supplementary definitions contained in Section 14.

-Item Description Proposed Building Reference Building 1 Thermal calculation method As NCC Section J clause JV3(c), a thermal calculation method that complies with ABCB, 2006.
-As Proposed Building model (as NCC Section J clause JV3(d)(ii)(A)).
-2 Location (selection of climate file) One of the following options, listed in order of preference: A Reference Meteorological Year (RMY) if the building location is within 50 km of a RMY location for the same climate zone; A Test Reference Year (TRY) if the building location is within 50 km of a TRY location for the same climate zone; or In the absence of local RMY or TRY weather data, an actual year of recorded weather data from a location within 50 km of the building location for the same climate zone; or In the absence of RMY, TRY or actual weather data within 50 km, interpolated data based upon 3 points within 250 km of the building location.
+ltem Description Proposed Project Reference Project 1 Thermal calculation method As NCC Section J clause JV3(c), a thermal calculation method that complies with ABCB, 2006.
+As Proposed Project model (as NCC Section J clause JV3(d)(ii)(A)).
+2 Location (selection of climate file) One of the following options, listed in order of preference: A Reference Meteorological Year (RMY) if the project location is within 50 km of a RMY location for the same climate zone; A Test Reference Year (TRY) if the project location is within 50 km of a TRY location for the same climate zone; or In the absence of local RMY or TRY weather data, an actual year of recorded weather data from a location within 50 km of the project location for the same climate zone; or In the absence of RMY, TRY or actual weather data within 50 km, interpolated data based upon 3 points within 250 km of the project location.
 Details of RMY and TRY data sets are available from the Australian Climatic Data Bank administered by ACADS-BSG.
 Please contact the Green Building Council of Australia for approval of alternative climate files if the project cannot comply with any of the above options.
-As Proposed Building model (as NCC Section J clause JV3(d)(ii)(B)).
+As Proposed Project model (as NCC Section J clause JV3(d)(ii)(B)).
 3 Adjacent structures and features Overshadowing from the surrounding environment must be taken into account in the model.
 Existing adjacent buildings, including any already under construction, must be included in the model; proposed buildings on adjacent sites must be excluded if construction has not already commenced at the time of registration of the project.
-As Proposed Building model (as NCC Section J clause JV3(d)(ii)(C)).
+As Proposed Project model (as NCC Section J clause JV3(d)(ii)(C)).
 4 Environmental conditions Factors such as ground reflectivity, sky and ground form factors, and temperatures of external bounding surfaces must be specified appropriately for the local conditions.
-As Proposed Building model (as NCC Section J clause JV3(d)(ii)(D)).
+As Proposed Project model (as NCC Section J clause JV3(d)(ii)(D)).